Public Health Preparedness

 In response to this situation, the Medical Response Corps (MRC) was founded in 2002.
 The MRC provides credentialing and training for a response prior to a disaster.
 MRC volunteers can be verified quickly and placed into needed roles whenever the need arises.

 More than 970 community-based volunteer units across the country comprise the national MRC.
 These groups locally organize and utilize volunteers - medical professionals and others.
 The volunteers promote healthy living throughout the year and prepare for and respond to emergencies.
-For more information, view the MRC Fact Sheet, or the National MRC Brochure.
+For more information, view the MRC Fact Sheet, or the National MRC Website.

 MRC workers volunteer in a wide variety of situations from natural disasters to health fairs.
 Health care workers, such as doctors and nurses, are always needed.
 But non-health care workers are needed, too!
 Non-health care workers can provide valuable technical assistance, clerical support, logistics, translation assistance, and much more!